Amazon Placement Bids Modifiers : How to Leverage it in 2023

 blog-img

-Are you bidding the same amount for all placements on Amazon?
+Are you bidding the same amount for all your ad placements on Amazon?

 If yes, then you’re missing out on a significant opportunity.